-All data is transferred securely and held by DfE under a combination of software and hardware controls, which meet the current government security policy framework.
+All data is transferred securely and held by the Department for Education (DfE) under a combination of software and hardware controls, which meet the current government security policy framework.

 For more information, please see 'How Government uses your data' section.